betaflight/betaflight.com/docs/wiki/guides/current/BBE-MinMax-control-manual.md

 - 'Zoom in', 'Zoom out' - change zoom for all curves
 - 'Default' - set the all curves MinMax values to default

+## Single curve submenu

-### The single curve submenu has same actions:
+The single curve submenu has same actions:

 ![image](./images/3.jpg)

+## Contect menu

-### If you open context menu for one curves chart, then you see the short menu:
+If you open context menu for one curves chart, then you see the short menu:

 ![image](./images/4.jpg)

+## Extended Mode

-### The main menu has extended mode.
+The main menu has extended mode.
 You need press the 'Shift' key to activate it and select the submenu, what you need.

 ![image](./images/5.jpg)

-#### The 'Like this one' extended submenu.
+### The 'Like this one' extended submenu.

 You can change MinMax values and select curves what you need by using the checkboxes to apply these values.
 Click 'SET MIN-MAX VALUES' item for apply.